Cotman Series 111 Short Handle Round Brushes

 For fine detail, line and washes.
 A traditional head shape for all-purpose watercolour work.
 Can be used for broad strokes yet can also form a sharp point.
-SOLD INDIVIDUALLY

 Winsor and Newton Cotman brushes are made from the finest quality synthetic fibres.
 Economically priced, they are suitable for use with watercolour, gouache, acrylic and oil based paints.

 A good quality, versatile range, Cotman brushes use a blend of fibres with differing thickness to achieve the most important qualities sought after by the artist.

 Point - the brush comes to a crisp point which is maintained during use.